SAP/luigi/docs/luigi-compound-container-api.md

 ### updateContext

-Function that updates the context of the compound microfrontend
+Function that updates the context of the compound microfrontend.

 #### Parameters